 Key West has two of the things I love most in life: eccentric characters and shellfish.
-We’ve been holed up for a few weeks at a VRBO (an excellent find, a rare tranquil spot close to Duvall) as I brainstorm characters for Potlikker, a novel set in today’s Detroit.
+We’ve been holed up for a few weeks at a VRBO (an excellent find, a rare tranquil spot close to Duvall) as I brainstorm characters and plot for The Maiden Tower, a novel set in Key West, and proofread my finished manuscript for The Welcome Home Diner, a novel set in Detroit.

 Even though we’re as far south from Detroit as one could be in the USA, there is no shortage of inspiration.
 And we’re eating well–the food is fantastic.